AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/add-local-avatar/readme.txt

 <a href="http://www.sterling-adventures.co.uk/blog/2008/03/01/avatars-plugin/">Donations</a> are welcome and help keep development going.

 == Installation ==
 * Just put the plug-in into your plug-in directory and activate it.
 * Use the form, <code>Users</code> &raquo; <code>Avatars</code>, to define any local avatars for your users.
 Specify the URI for an avatar image, something like <code>http://your.domain/avatars/image.jpg</code>, where <code>avatars</code> is a directory containing your local images.
 * Also, you may set a default size (in pixels) for avatars and define a default image (e.g. <code>http://your.domain/avatars/default.jpg</code>) to use when no local or global avatar is available.
-* Plus, you can also take advantage of the Gravatar.com feature to use Wavatar, Monster ID or Identicon.
+* Plus, you can also take advantage of the Gravatar.com feature to use Wavatar, Monster ID, Identicon, etc.
 * Use: <code>&lt;?php $avtr = get_avatar(id [, size [, default-image-url]]); echo $avtr; ?&gt;</code>
 * More example code to include in your template files is documented on the <code>Users</code> &raquo; <code>Avatars</code> page.

 == Change Log ==
 Changes and feature additions for the Local Avatar plugin:<ul>